 Department of Otolaryngology-Head/Neck Surgery-and Communicative Disorders

 University of Louisville

-Thank you for reviewing this statement of expertise as a component of the vetting process to identify the next members of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
-I wish to serve as an academic (speech- language pathology) member.
-My philosophy within higher education centers on commitments that comprise teaching excellence, scholarly pursuits, and service.
-To that end, I am an associate professor and serve as the director for the graduate program in CSD at the University of Louisville (UofL); a position I have held since 2014.
-I have been a faculty member since 2008.
-I balance my time between administration, teaching, advising, and elected clinical responsibilities.
+I have been a practicing SLP since 2003.
 I routinely serve as lead instructor for 1–2 graduate courses each semester.
 I have also successfully mentored student thesis research and provided committee membership to others.
 Clinically, I am a consultant with the Department for Disability Determination Services; an arm of the Social Security Administration.
-I have been a site visitor for the CAA.
+I have been a site visitor for the CAA since 2019.
 I am passionate about the accreditation process and deeply respect the principles and standards on which accreditation is based.
 I am a logical and organized individual and strongly feel that my set of skills and abilities will serve the CAA well.